CMU 15-112: Fundamentals of Programming and Computer Science

 - To start:

-- Do not use lists, or recursion in this assignment.
+- Do not use string indexing, lists, list indexing, or recursion for this assignment.

 - Do not hardcode the test cases in your solutions.

-First, read the first page (page 44) from here about Carryless Arithmetic.
-Fun!
-Then, write the function carrylessAdd(x, y) that takes two non-negative integers x and y and returns their carryless sum.
+First, you may wish to read the first page (page 44) from here about Carryless Arithmetic.
+Or, just understand that carryless addition is what it sounds like -- regular addition, only with the carry from each column ignored.
+So, for example, if we carryless-ly add 8+7, we get 5 (ignore the carry).
+And if we add 18+27, we get 35 (still ignore the carry).
+With this in mind, write the function carrylessAdd(x, y) that takes two non-negative integers x and y and returns their carryless sum.
 As the paper demonstrates, carrylessAdd(785, 376) returns 51.

 - longestDigitRun(n) [25 pts]

 Write the function longestDigitRun(n) that takes a possibly-negative int value n and returns the digit that has the longest consecutive run, or the smallest such digit if there is a tie.
 So, longestDigitRun(117773732) returns 7 (because there is a run of 3 consecutive 7's), as does longestDigitRun(-677886).

 Bonus problems are entirely optional and worth few points.
 Do them for the fun and the learning.